 “As part of the project, all seats were optimised, the floors, lighting and the technical facilities replaced and all surfaces refurbished and restored.”

 Frederiksberg Old Cemetery

 Behind Frederiksberg Church, Frederiksberg Old Cemetery from 1732 is located.
 In the cemetery, a great number of persons who have stood out in Danish cultural history have found their final resting place.
-Architect Michael Gottlieb Bindesbøll, Golden Age painter Constantin Hansen, literary historian Knud Lyne and his wife Kamma Rahbek are among them.
+Poet Adam Oehlenschläger (his grave is pictured on the drawing to the left), architect Michael Gottlieb Bindesbøll, Golden Age painter Constantin Hansen, literary historian Knud Lyne and his wife Kamma Rahbek are among them.